Frequently Asked Questions

 • drink alcohol close in time to when you take your ADDYI dose.

+• Wait at least 2 hours after drinking 1 or 2 standard alcoholic drinks before taking ADDYI at bedtime.
 Examples of 1 standard alcoholic drink include: one 12-ounce regular beer, 5 ounces of wine, 1.5 ounces of distilled spirits or shot

 • If you drink 3 or more standard alcoholic drinks in the evening, skip your ADDYI dose at bedtime.

-• After you have taken your ADDYI at bedtime, do not drink alcohol until the following day.
+• After you have taken your ADDYI at bedtime, >do not drink alcohol until the following day.

 • take certain prescription medicines, over-the-counter medicines, or herbal supplements.
 Do not take or start taking any prescription medicines, over-the-counter medicines, or herbal supplements while taking ADDYI until you have talked with your doctor.
 Your doctor will tell you if it is safe to take other medicines or herbal supplements while you are taking ADDYI.